tidepool-org/uploader/README.md

 3. Work with it interactively.

-    Even if you kill the TidePool Uploader GUI the container will continue to run.
+    Even if you kill the Tidepool Uploader GUI the container will continue to run.
 You can work with the yarn commands like you would locally by using docker exec.

     **Examples**